Nikki7341/static-responsive-portfolio-website/README.md

 # static-responsive-portfolio-website
 ## This is my first static responsive website for educational purpose , I made it by only using basic HTML/CSS Javascript Bootstrap for a demonstration purpose how we can use it for any kind of business.
+Tech used -
+1. HTML5
+2. CSS3
+3. JS & jQuery
+4. Bootstrap

+Software Used –
+1. Visual Studio Code Text Editor
+2. Browser (preferably chrome)

+I developed a complete porfolio business website from scratch using HTML5, CSS3, jQuery and bootstrap framework.
+This website is going to be a tech company business website which will be professional and mobile optimized.
+I used bootstrap framework a lot for styling and responsive mobile optimizations.